 • Is not waking up or interacting with you

 What can you do to stay as healthy as possible?
-Get your COVID-19 vaccine and annual flu shot
+Get a COVID-19 vaccine and flu shot this year

-The best way to protect yourself and others from influenza and COVID-19 is by getting vaccinated for both viruses.
+The best way to protect yourself and others from influenza and COVID-19 is by getting updated vaccines for both viruses when they become available each year.

 When you get a flu shot, you’re up to 60% less likely to get the flu, according to the CDC.
 And studies also show that even if you do get sick, your flu symptoms will be less severe and you’re less likely to need hospital care to recover.